CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Related Work

 \subsection{Imitation Learning for Manipulation}

-Imitation learning, particularly exemplified by Behavior Cloning (BC)~\cite{jang2021bc,e2evp}, has evolved into a prevalent paradigm of robot learning, culminating in the widespread deployment of visuomotor policies~\cite{diffusionpolicy,dp3d,dsp,dspv2,action_chunk,wang2025hierarchical} for manipulation tasks.
-These methods typically leverage variational inference~\cite{vae} to model the conditional distribution from observations to actions~\cite{ddpm,ddim}, achieving remarkable success in task-specific settings.
-However, the inherent heterogeneity across varying embodiments introduces significant distributional diversity in the action space, which severely impede broad, cross-embodiment generalization~\cite{hpt}.
-To bridge this gap, early research sought to establish embodiment-agnostic representations such as flow~\cite{generalflow,flow2act,g3flow,atm}, object poses~\cite{mba,spot}, or atomic primitives~\cite{robogpt} thereby decoupling the policy from specific robot kinematics.
-In a parallel vein, substantial policy-level efforts have investigated retargetting strategies to transfer manipulation skills from human hands to robotic systems~\cite{maniptrans,motiontrans} or jointly learning human and robotics manipulation under specific tasks~\cite{humanpolicy,dexumi}.
-Nevertheless, these explicit representations yield marginal improvements or specific setups, stopping short of offering a universal solution for heterogeneous manipulation under various setups.
+Imitation learning, particularly Behavior Cloning (BC)~\cite{jang2021bc,e2evp}, has become a prevalent paradigm in robot learning.
+Classic BC formulates policy learning as supervised maximum likelihood estimation of actions conditioned on observations.
+Building on this objective, recent visuomotor policies~\cite{diffusionpolicy,dp3d,dsp,dspv2,action_chunk,wang2025hierarchical} often employ expressive conditional generative models, such as latent-variable models~\cite{vae} and diffusion models~\cite{ddpm,ddim}, to capture multimodal observation-to-action mappings.
+These approaches have achieved remarkable success in task-specific manipulation settings.
+However, the inherent heterogeneity across embodiments introduces substantial distributional diversity in the action space, which impedes broad cross-embodiment generalization~\cite{hpt}.
+To bridge this gap, early research sought to establish embodiment-agnostic representations such as flow~\cite{generalflow,flow2act,g3flow,atm}, object poses~\cite{mba,spot}, or atomic primitives~\cite{robogpt}, thereby decoupling the policy from specific robot kinematics.
+In a parallel line of work, policy-level studies have investigated retargeting strategies for transferring manipulation skills from human hands to robotic systems~\cite{maniptrans,motiontrans} or jointly learning human and robot manipulation for specific tasks~\cite{humanpolicy,dexumi}.
+Nevertheless, these explicit representations provide only marginal gains or depend on specialized setups, falling short of a universal solution for heterogeneous manipulation.